 - Not eligible for Assistant Professor post

-Criteria for Final-Year 4-Year Degree Students
+Status for 4-Year Degree Final-Year Students

 - Candidates in the last year of a 4-year Bachelor’s degree can apply provisionally